vegaprotocol/documentation/docs/node-operators/how-to/upgrade-network.md

 Check the following parameters.

-- `name` - This must match to the  folder name created in `step 3a`
+- `name` - This must match the created directory
 - `vega.binary.path` - It may be an absolute path or a relative (to config folder) path.
 Change that path when you have unzipped the new binary into a different folder.
 - `--nodewallet-passphrase-file` flag - Check if the path is correct for your node wallet passphrase.
 - `vega.rpc.socketPath` - Make sure the path to the Vega Unix sock is correct and matches the one in the Vega config.

-Once you have updated your Visor run config and the network config, you have to wait for the upgrade block.
-Visor will listen for the upgrade event and restart your binaries.
+Once you have performed steps `2.1 Prepare network configuration (all)` and `2.2 Prepare Visor configuration (visor only)`, you don't have to do anything else.
+The visor will automatically restart the node once the `core` and the `data-node` (if you run one) report they are ready for Protocol Upgrade.

-### 3b.
-Prepare upgrade if not running Visor
+## 2.3 Prepare for an upgrade without Vega Visor (non visor only)

-You should do this step only if you are not running Visor.
+You should perform these steps only if you are NOT running Vega Visor.

 1. Download the new version of the Vega binary from the [releases page ↗](https://github.com/vegaprotocol/vega/releases)
 2. Unzip the downloaded binary into your file system.
 3. Update your systemd (or any other process manager) to use the new binary.
 4. Reload a systemd service: `systemctl daemon-reload`, or use your own preferred.

-Now you are ready for `Protocol Upgrade`, and need to wait for the `upgrade block`.
+Now you are ready for `Protocol Upgrade`.
+Please read `3.
+Execute an upgrade at the agreed block (non visor only)` to know what to do next.

-### 4. Restarting nodes (for node operators NOT using Visor)
+# 3. Execute an upgrade at the agreed block (non visor only)

+You should perform these steps only if you are NOT running Vega Visor.
+If you use Vega Visor, it will perform these steps for you automatically.

+**Important:** Smooth execution of the Protocol Upgrade is critical to the Vega Network, and any downtime or disruption must be minimised.

 The below steps cover both use cases: `core` only (marked `a`) and `core + data-node` (marked `b`).

-#### 4.1 Wait for `Protocol Upgrade` block
+## 3.1 Wait for the `Protocol Upgrade` block

-`(a)`: Monitor `/statistics` until `blockHeight` reaches the `upgrade block` and stops increasing `(b)`: Monitor `/statistics` of data-node REST endpoint, until both: `blockHeight` from the body and `x-block-height` response header, both hit `upgrade block`.
+`(a)`: Monitor `/statistics` until `blockHeight` reaches the `upgrade block` and stops increasing `(b)`: Monitor `/statistics` of data-node REST endpoint, until both: `blockHeight` from the response body and `x-block-height` response header, both hit `upgrade block`.

+**Important:* both `core` and `data-node` will automatically stop processing blocks at the `Protocol Upgrade` block.
+Both will process any remaining data and prepare for `Protocol Upgrade` by creating a snapshot and network history segment.
+Depending on your hardware, it might take a couple of seconds or longer.
+The `core` and the `data-node` process will not exit.
+Instead, they both will mark themselves as ready for the upgrade.
+As a Node Operator, you need to check if `core` is ready for restart for `Protocol Upgrade` (`core` waits for `data-node` before marking itself as ready), then you can safely restart the `core` and `data-node` (if you run one) processes.

-#### 4.2 Verify logs if it is safe to restart services
+## 3.2 Verify logs if it is safe to restart services

 `(a)` and `(b)`: In the Vega core logs, you will see the following messages: